scottlamb/moonfire-nvr/guide/schema.md

 Hopefully your system is functioning correctly.
 If not, there are two options for restore; neither are easy:

 *   go back to your old database.
 There will be two classes of problems:
     *   If the new system deleted any recordings, the old system will incorrectly believe they are still present.
 You could wait until all existing files are rotated away, or you could try to delete them manually from the database.
-        * if the new system created any recordings, the old system will not know about them and will not delete them.
+    *   If the new system created any recordings, the old system will not know about them and will not delete them.
 Your disk may become full.
         You should find some way to discover these files and manually delete them.
 *  undo the changes by hand.
 There's no documentation on this; you'll need to read the code and come up with a reverse transformation.

 The `nvr check` command will show you what problems exist on your system.